vykuntaharsha/NeuSep17-Project-Group1/doc/design/Vehicle Photo Management.md

 # Function Description

-This function is to get the vehicle picture from a URL string of the vehicle object, which could be either cached in the local file system or fetched from the remote if it is not existed locally.
+This function is to get the vehicle picture from a URL string of the vehicle object, which could be either cached in the local file system or fetched from the remote if it is valid and not existed locally.

 The methods signatures are as below in the `vehicle.java` file.